ipython/ipython-website/index.rst

 provide a good overview of its capabilities, and our documentation page also contains a list of :ref:`videos and screencasts <videos>`.

 IPython supports Python 2.6 to 2.7 and 3.1 to 3.2.
-Using it with Python 3
+Our older 0.10 series
-requires a separate download, described in our `Python 3 wiki page`__.
-Our older 0.10 series supports Python 2.5, and probably works well with 2.4.
+supports Python 2.5, and probably works well with 2.4.

 .. __: http://wiki.ipython.org/Python_3